We now present the seventh and final installment in the epic tale of Harry Potter.

 Released on July 21, 2007, with 37 chapters including the epilogue, 607 pages in the UK and 759 pages in the US, The Deathly Hallows is the seventh and final book in the Harry Potter series.
 It initially sold about 44 million copies worldwide.

-‘The Deathly Hallows is a hero’s mission – not just in Harry’s quest for the Horcruxes, but in his journey from boy to man – and Harry faces more danger than that found in all six books combined, from the direct threat of the Death Eaters and You-Know-Who, to the subtle perils of losing faith in himself.’ – Daphne Durham, Amazon
+“The heart of Book 7 is a hero’s mission – not just in Harry’s quest for the Horcruxes, but in his journey from boy to man – and Harry faces more danger than that found in all six books combined, from the direct threat of the Death Eaters and You-Know-Who, to the subtle perils of losing faith in himself.” – Daphne Durham, Amazon

 The Deathly Hallows title was released to the public on December 21, 2006, via a special Christmas-themed hangman puzzle on Rowling’s website.
 Rowling mentioned The Elder Wand and The Peverell Quest as the two other titles she was considering.